Kendralabs/cluster-config/pages/cluster_config/cluster_config_push.md

 ### Unique Options

-**cluster-push** only has three unique options
+**cluster-push** has three unique options, as follows:

  * **--update-cdh**: Whether you would like to update CDH configurations.
 Either yes or no. This is a required option.
  * **--restart-cdh**: Whether you would like to restart CDH after updating its configuration.
 Either yes or no. This is a required option.
  * **--conflict-merge**: Conflict resolution preference when encountering key conflicts between cdh.json and user-cdh.json.
 Defaults to user-cdh.json.
 Valid values [user, generated, interactive]

 The update-cdh and restart-cdh options exist mainly to make the user running tool aware of what they are doing.
-Since updating and restarting the cluster can be pretty destructive actions i wanted to administrator to acknowledge the update.
+Since updating and restarting the cluster can be fairly destructive actions i wanted to administrator must acknowledge these updates.

 ## Examples

 ### Execution phases

-The important phases in the runing of a cluster push script are
+The important phases in the running of a cluster push script are:

- * Acquiring Cloudera manager connection
+ * Acquiring a Cloudera Manager connection
  * Retrieving all the configurations for every service
  * Reading cdh.json & user-cdh.json
- * Pushing the calculated configuration to Cloudera manager
+ * Pushing the calculated configuration to Cloudera Manager
  * Creating snapshots

 ### Running with minimal options

-This sample command pushes configurations to Cloudera manager that were saved in cdh.json from the cluster-generate command.
+This sample command pushes configurations to Cloudera Manager that were saved in cdh.json from the cluster-generate command.

 ```